pombredanne/MockMockMock/ReadMe.md

 Let's say you are writing a class `Stats` that performs basic statistics on integer numbers.
 This class needs some source of integers.
-Using dependencies injection, you pass a `source` object to the constructor of `Stats`.
+Using dependency injection, you pass a `source` object to the constructor of `Stats`.
 In real execution, it could read integers from keyboard or from a file.
 For your unit-tests, you can mock this source to simulate all kinds of behaviours.

+So, here is how you would do that with PyMockMockMock.
+Create a test case:

     import unittest
     from MockMockMock import Mock